pedrozadotdev/react-native-themed-stylesheet/README.md

 ### Function: `useStyle(createStyle)`

-Use this function to create themed stylesheets.
+Hook to create themed stylesheets.

 **Parameters**

-- `createStyle`: A function that receive the current theme and return an object of type `T`.
+- `createStyle`: A function that receives the current theme and returns an object of type `T`.

 **Returns**